This job posting is no longer active

 Physical Capabilities: Long periods of sitting and standing; some bending, lifting, and walking; escorting participants and carrying light items; may encounter participants who are confused, agitated, or abusive.

-Required Licenses, Certification or Registration: Certified in basic cardiac life support required; certified as a Clinical Research Coordinator (CCRC), Clinical Research Professional (CCRP), and/or Clinical Research Associate (CCRA) preferred.
+Required Licenses, Certification or Registration: Certified in basic cardiac life support required; certified in Phlebotomy required; certified as a Clinical Research Coordinator (CCRC), Clinical Research Professional (CCRP), and/or Clinical Research Associate (CCRA) preferred.
 Must be able to obtain a Department of Defense Common Access Card.

 Work Environment: Laboratory, office or clinical/hospital environment; possible evening and/or weekend hours.
 If worksite requires work on a military base, a background investigation is necessary.